 DOMINATOR polymeric sand features the company’s Solid-Flex formula, made from a fine sand and free of cement.
 This allows the sand to flex while remaining durable and water resistant.
-Should any cracks appear over the course of a winter, Solid-Flex self heals, keeping ants, grass, weeds, and other paver-busters from taking advantage.
+Should any cracks appear over the course of a winter, Solid-Flex self-heals, keeping ants, grass, weeds, and other paver busters from taking advantage.

 Paver projects are expensive.
-For those looking to save a bit of money on the sand to lock them in place, Sakrete’s Paver Set might be the product to go with.
-This 40-pound bucket of sand provides up to 45 square feet of coverage for joints ¼-inch wide on 2-inch thick pavers.
+For those looking to save a bit of money on the sand to lock them in place, SAKRETE’s Paver Set might be the product to go with.
+This 40-pound bucket of sand provides up to 45 square feet of coverage for joints ¼ inch wide on 2-inch-thick pavers.
 This formula also works for joints as wide as 1½ inches, which is rare for a polymeric sand.

 Part of what makes this product so affordable is its formula contains Portland cement, and while that can cause hazing, it will lock pavers in place securely.
 This formula also resists water erosion, insects, and weed growth.
-This product is available in tan or gray.

 The G2 Intelligent Polymeric sand features a no-dust, haze-free formula that’s strong, durable, and easy to install.
 The formula is also rain safe in as little as 15 minutes, allowing you to apply it to a patio, walkway, or driveway on less-than-ideal days.